Morris Kline

-Morris Kline (May 1, 1908 – June 10, 1992) was a professor of mathematics, a writer on the history, philosophy, and teaching of mathematics, and also a popularizer of mathematical subjects.
+Morris Kline (May 1, 1908 – June 10, 1992) was a professor of mathematics who wrote extensively on the history, philosophy, and teaching of that subject.
+He was also a popularizer of mathematics.

-Education and career
+Early life and education

-Kline was born to a Jewish family in Brooklyn and resided in Jamaica, Queens.
+Kline was born to a Jewish family in Brooklyn on May 1, 1908, and resided in Jamaica, Queens.
 After graduating from Boys High School in Brooklyn, he studied mathematics at New York University, earning a bachelor's degree in 1930, a master's degree in 1932, and a doctorate (Ph.D.) in 1936.
-He continued at NYU as an instructor until 1942.
+He then spent two years, 1936 to 1938, at the Institute for Advanced Study in Princeton, New Jersey, where, he recalled, he learned considerable mathematics.

+Career

+After his time at the Institute for Advanced Study, Kline next worked at NYU as an instructor until 1942.
+Although he was originally trained in topology and worked as an assistant to James Alexander, Kline turned his attention to differential equations and applied mathematics after being convinced by Richard Courant that the greatest contribution a mathematician could make to society was to bring about the understanding of the world.
+He was influenced by the articles of Hermann Weyl for The American Mathematical Monthly and the works of Leonhard Euler.

-During World War II, Kline was posted to the Signal Corps (United States Army) stationed at Belmar, New Jersey.
-Designated as a physicist, he worked in the engineering lab where radar was developed.
-After the war, he continued investigating electromagnetism, and from 1946 to 1966, he was director of the division for electromagnetic research at the Courant Institute of Mathematical Sciences.
+During World War II, Kline was posted to the Signal Corps of the United States Army, and stationed at Belmar, New Jersey.
+Designated as a physicist, he worked in the engineering lab where radar was being developed.
+After the war, he continued investigating electromagnetism, and from 1946 to 1966, he was director of the Division of Electromagnetic Research at the Courant Institute of Mathematical Sciences.

-Kline resumed his mathematical teaching at NYU, becoming a full professor in 1952.

-He taught at New York University until 1975, and wrote many papers and more than a dozen books on various aspects of mathematics and particularly teaching of mathematics.
-He repeatedly stressed the need to teach the applications and usefulness of mathematics rather than expecting students to enjoy it for its own sake.
-Similarly, he urged that mathematical research concentrate on solving problems posed in other fields rather than building structures of interest only to other mathematicians.
+After the war, Kline resumed his mathematical teaching at New York University, becoming a full professor in 1952.
+He taught at NYU until 1975. and wrote many papers and more than a dozen books on various aspects of mathematics and particularly the teaching of mathematics.
+He also published a textbook on calculus in 1967.

-One can get a sense of Kline's views on teaching from the following:

-I would urge every teacher to become an actor.
-His classroom technique must be enlivened by every device used in theatre.
-He can be and should be dramatic where appropriate.
-He must not only have facts but fire.
-He can utilize even eccentricities of behavior to stir up human interest.
-He should not be afraid of humor and should use it freely.
-Even an irrelevant joke or story perks up the class enormously.